Before Launching Your Next Integration Take a Good Look

 - Concept of Integration.
 Export the Buyer’s research, media, and content publishing resources/methodology under the Target's editorial control within the immediate time frame.
 Given the significant value-driver and secret sauce impact of this item, invest additional working capital, resources, and accountability in enabling this “hidden gem” to propel substantial synergies.

 In practice, decisions are typically represented graphically or on a matrix to more efficiently and visually communicate the critical strategic and directional insights from these discussions.
 Skilled acquirers also incorporate critical integration governance, process mechanics, and other essential communications strategies, messaging employee experience, and customer experience guidance in their ISF.
 (See below example)

 So, when should you launch integration planning?
-Not until key leaders have clarified essential directional guidance for work-streams with insights and quality thinking ensures the organization’s ability to align critical functional, process, and operating model decisions with the core deal thesis objectives.
+Not until key leaders have clarified essential directional guidance for work-streams with insights and quality thinking; this ensures the organization’s ability to align critical functional, process, and operating model decisions with the core deal thesis objectives.
 In other words, when your ISF is complete!

 Need to learn more on integration strategy?
 Join us for "The Art of M&A® for Integration Leaders: Mastering the Fundamentals / Live-Online" June 13-15, 2023.